The Stroke Golden Hour incorporates three key objectives:

 - We take the hospital to the patient

-- Patients with stroke are treated 75 mins faster when compared to the Australian national median time
+- Patients are treated with thrombolysis 42.5 mins faster compared to the Melbourne median time, and thrombectomy 51-71 mins faster

 - On average, it takes just 17 minutes from our arrival to the patient receiving a CT scan in the back of the ambulance